fatimp/CorrelationFunctions.jl/docs/src/directional.md

 a = l2(rand(MersenneTwister(1453), 0:1, (100, 100, 100)), 1)
 ```

+`CorrelationData` implements `AbstractDict` interface.
+For example, you can
-You can extract the values along any computed direction using indexing operator:
+extract the values along any computed direction using indexing operator:
 ```@example
 import CorrelationFunctions.Directional as D import CorrelationFunctions.Utilities as U